Darryl F. Zanuck: Early life

 Zanuck was born in Wahoo, Nebraska, the son of Sarah Louise (née Torpin), who later married Charles Norton, and Frank Harvey Zanuck, who owned and operated a hotel in Wahoo.
-He had an older brother, Donald (1893–1903), who died in an accident when he was only 9 years old.
-Zanuck was of partial Swiss descent, and raised a Protestant.
-At age six, Zanuck and his mother moved to Los Angeles, where the better climate could improve her poor health.
-At age eight, he found his first movie job as an extra, but his disapproving father recalled him to Nebraska.
-In 1917, despite being 15, he deceived a recruiter, joined the United States Army, and served in France with the Nebraska National Guard during World War I.
+He had an older brother, Donald (1893–1903), who died from pneumonia when he was only nine years old.
+Zanuck was of partial Swiss descent, and raised as a Protestant.
+At the age of six, Zanuck and his mother moved to Los Angeles, where the better climate could improve her poor health.
+When he was eight years old, he found his first movie job as an extra, but his disapproving father recalled him to Nebraska.
+In 1917, despite being 15, he deceived a recruiter, joined the U.S. Army, and served in France with the Nebraska National Guard during World War I.

-Upon returning to the US, he worked in many part-time jobs while seeking work as a writer.
+Upon returning to the US, he worked at many part-time jobs while seeking work as a writer.
 He found work producing movie plots, and sold his first story in 1922 to William Russell and his second to Irving Thalberg.
 Screenwriter Frederica Sagor Maas, story editor at Universal Pictures' New York office, stated that one of the stories Zanuck sent out to movie studios around this time was completely plagiarized from another author's work.

-Zanuck then worked for Mack Sennett and FBO (where he wrote the serials The Telephone Girl and The Leather Pushers) and took that experience to Warner Bros., where he wrote stories for Rin Tin Tin and under a number of pseudonyms wrote over 40 scripts from 1924 to 1929, including Red Hot Tires (1925) and Old San Francisco (1927).
+Zanuck then worked for Mack Sennett and FBO (where he wrote the serials The Telephone Girl and The Leather Pushers) and took that experience to Warner Bros., where he wrote stories for Rin Tin Tin and under a number of pseudonyms wrote more than 40 scripts from 1924 to 1929, including Red Hot Tires (1925) and Old San Francisco (1927).
 He moved into management in 1929, and became head of production in 1931.